April 27, 2022

 Once you’ve chosen your architect and they’ve drawn up your building plans, you can start the process of applying for planning permission.
 There is no set period of time for how long it will take for your planning permission to be accepted or rejected, but it generally takes at least several weeks.
 However, there could be a number of reasons for delays that mean it takes much longer for a decision to be reached.
 Try to make sure that your plans have all the details needed in order for a decision to be reached to avoid any delays.
 Contact your local authority to find out the exact details that will need to be included in your plans.
 You will also be able to find out the cost of submitting your plans here too, so you can factor this into your costs.

 Once planning permission has been accepted, you can begin with your building work and set the foundations for your new home.
-This will of course involve choosing contractors such as builders, plasterers, electricians, and plumbers.
+This will of course involve choosing contractors such as builders, plasterers, electricians, and plumbers, like SD Plumbing and Heating.
 All these contractors will be responsible for making sure your home is of high quality, meets your expectations, and is safe to live in.
 Therefore, it’s important to put plenty of time and thought into the contractors you choose.
 As with your architect, it’s a good idea to ask for recommendations for contractors from people you know who have already used them and can vouch for their work.

 Do the research into contractors you’re considering hiring and look for things such as whether they are qualified to carry out the work, their previous experience of working on similar projects, and any disciplinary action that has been taken against them.
 Never pay the full cost of work upfront.
 Instead, agree on a deposit and final payment to be made upon completion of satisfactory work.